nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The command for finding notebook by a tag is implemented by the `FindNotebooksByTagCommand` class that extends `Command`.

-Given below is an example usage scenario and how the find notebook by tag mechanism behaves at each step.
+Given below is an example of how the find notebook by tag mechanism behaves at each step.

 1. User inputs `journal find tag_name` \
    i. `Click` receives the input. \
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse the input.
-2. Creating `FindNotebooksByTagCommand` object.
+2. Create `FindNotebooksByTagCommand` object.
 3. FindNotebooksByTagCommand execution. \
    i. `FindNotebooksByTagCommand` calls `ParserJournal.parseTagForFinding(userInput)` to get tag name. \
    ii. `FindNotebooksByTagCommand` calls `storage.collectionOfNotebooks.getNotesArrayList()` which returns an array